Exclusive: Microsoft aims for the holy grail—video conferencing that actually works

 At one point in the demo, one of the attendees suddenly wondered if he could take the wife and kids with him on the annual sales getaway.
 He typed, “Can I take my wife and kids along with me on this business vacation?” into a search box at the top of the Powerpoint screen he happened to be working in (Microsoft has now put the search box at the top of all its productivity apps).
 The man got back a mix of links to work-related and non-work-related content.
 Across the the top of the screen he saw four cards include bookmarks (to company docs), groups (workgroups), files, and relevant company intranet sites.
 Those links took care of the company policy part of the query.
 Below them, Bing returned links to relevant supplemental information from the open web–such as information on locations, flights, and hotels, for example.

-“Using AI from the Bing consumer search engine, we can deliver search results that are more personalized, relevant, and consumerized,” said Naomi Moneypenny, product marketing manager for Teams and Skype.
+“Using AI from the Bing consumer search engine, we can deliver search results that are more personalized, relevant, and consumerized,” said Naomi Moneypenny, director of product management for Teamwork and Search.

 Building the company brain